cdk-patterns/serverless/the-saga-stepfunction/README.md

 ```

 It is important to note that the Cancel Lambdas all have a random failure built in and retry logic up to a max of 3.
 So when you look at the execution of your stepfunction in the aws console if you see failures in the cancel lambdas this is intentional.
 The reason why is to teach you that the cancel logic should attempt to self recover in the event of an error.
+Given that they only retry 3 times it is still possible for the cancel process to fail 3 times and the step function to terminate early.

 To actually view what happened you will need to log into the AWS console and navigate to the step functions section where you can see every execution of your saga step function.
-You can also look inside the 3 DynamoDB tables at the records inserted.
+You can also look inside the DynamoDB table at the records inserted.
+If you are fast enough with refresh you can watch them go from pending to confirmed status.

 ## Available Versions